skuzakov/MAGdev/README.md

 # MAGdev
-Just run playbook and cluster will be created
+Just run playbook and cluster will be created at localhost